-This is a comprehensive introduction to the field of medical records and documentation, automated information systems in health care delivery, and the management of health data.
+This is a comprehensive introduction to the field of medical records, administrative procedures, documentation, automated information systems in health care delivery, and the management of health data.
 Students will learn the purpose, content, and ethical and legal principles of the medical record.
-Health Information Management Department functions, workflow, and quality considerations will also be discussed.
-In addition, students will learn standards and regulations related to healthcare documentation as set by bodies such as the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), National Committee for Quality Assurance (NCQA), the Health Care Financing Administration (HCFA), as well as others.
+Students will learn standards and regulations related to healthcare documentation as set by state and federal bodies.
 Confidentiality and compliance with HIPAA will be stressed.
-Corequisite: HSC-114.